 The end of the big battle felt anti-climatic.
 Won’t tell you how it ended.

-The Main Antagonist in this movie wasn’t interesting like the other villains from the show, including Deathstroke or Trigon.
+The Main Antagonist in this movie wasn’t interesting like the other villains from the show, including Slade Wilson/Deathstroke or Trigon.

 The Final Verdict: B for Boo Yah!
 (Cyborg’s catchphrase from the show)

 Despite nitpicking on certain things that wouldn’t work in real life or in a cinematic scnerio, I thought this was a decent DC related animated, but not close on the same level as Batman Beyond: Return Of The Joker or Batman: Mask Of The Phantasm.
-If you’re a real fan of the original Teen Titans, I recommend it for anybody who worships the show as real comic book fans, the recent show Teen Titans Go is all complete B.S. as Wolverine in Logan once said, “This is ice cream for bedwetters!”
+I almost labeled Trouble In Tokyo a B-, but it deserves a B for its presentation as the closest thing for an actual Teen Titans film.
+If you’re a real fan of the original Teen Titans, I highly recommend it for anybody who worships the show as real comic book fans, the recent show, Teen Titans Go is complete B.S. as Wolverine in Logan once said, “This is ice cream for bedwetters!”

 I hope Cartoon Network realize they made a terrible mistake on what they did to an iconic superhero team by turning them into something off of Joel Schumacher’s Batman & Robin.
 I wanted to see a Deathstroke spin-off but nope, they decided to go with this!
 One day, a proper reboot should bring back the real titans to return to their glory days as the once beloved team, who are no longer a laughing stock.